-made in the testes in males, the ovaries in females, and in the adrenal glands. and testes to grow.
+made in the testes in males, the ovaries in females, and in the adrenal glands. muscles, penis, and testes to grow.
 Testosterone also causes a boy's voice to deepen.
-Men continue to make testosterone.
-In adults it boosts sex drive and helps make sperm.
-Women's ovaries also make small amounts of testosterone.
+Males continue to make testosterone.
+In adult males, it boosts sex drive and helps In females, the ovaries make small amounts of testosterone.
 It helps many organs and body processes in females.

 The pituitary gland in your brain controls the amount of testosterone your body makes.
-Most of the testosterone in your blood attaches to 2 proteins: albumin and sex hormone binding globulin (SHBG).
+Most of the testosterone in the blood attaches to 2 proteins: albumin and sex hormone binding globulin (SHBG).
 Some testosterone is not attached to proteins.
 This testosterone also referred to as bioavailable testosterone.
 This is the testosterone that is easily used by your body.

-If your healthcare provider thinks that you have low or high testosterone, he or she will first test total testosterone levels.
-This looks at all 3 types of testosterone. free testosterone can help give more information when total testosterone is low.
-Both men and women can have health problems because of low or high levels of testosterone.
+If your healthcare provider thinks that you have low or high testosterone, they will first test total testosterone levels.
+This looks at all 3 types of testosterone.
+The free testosterone can help give more information when total testosterone is low.
+Both males and females can have health problems because of low or high levels of testosterone.
 Females with high levels of testosterone may have polycystic ovary syndrome.
 This Testosterone levels in males drop as they age.
 This is not considered to be hypogonadism.
-The FDA currently advises against treating men with low testosterone caused only by Why do I need this test?
+The FDA currently advises against treating males with low testosterone caused only Why do I need this test?